 React Native was designed as a framework for creating applications based on the cross-platform principle.
 Its story began in 2015, and it managed to win its place in the sun.

-React Native is built on the React basis, can do without the use of WebView and HTML-technology, and provides users with several quite effective react-native developer tools.
+React Native is built on a React basis, can do without the use of WebView and HTML technology, and provides users with several quite effective react-native developer tools.

 Some developers complain about React Native navigation, though: they aren't satisfied with the imperative API, the need to think over the interaction with Navigator in advance, poorly managed animations, and a few other things of the sort.
 However, all these problems can largely be solved with the help of redux (a tool for managing data/interface states in JS apps).